aamuhic/BIS15W2024_amuhic/mt1_studyguide.md

 w <- hbirds$weight_g
 ```

-The `$` character is also convenient for calculating column statistics in a relatively
+The `$` operator is also convenient for calculating column statistics in a relatively
 clean manner (i.e., as opposed to storing the column values in an object first and
 then calculating the mean of the object).